abikesa/johnadams/index.md

 ![Diminishing Marginal Utility](diminishing_marginalutility.png)

-> One Needs a Worthy Adversary or Challenge!
-> Embrace More Remote Overtones of the Harmonic Series :)
+> One needs challenges, a worthy ddversary, the embrace of more remote overtones of the harmonic series